Skip to content

 Why not React?

 Vue.js was chosen because it simply provides us less headaches and lets us focus on the fun part - building the app.
-I'm also firmly convinced that people who like JSX are masochistic freaks, because there is no other way to describe people who think it's OK to put your markup in a JavaScript function.
+I consider Vue the standard and most reliable framework for web development in 2025.

-In Vue, larger components or pages can highly benefit from being separated into separate CSS, TS and Vue files using the options API.
-Smaller and more simple components can benefit as single-file-components using the composition API.
+In Vue, larger components or pages can highly benefit from being separated into separate CSS/SCSS, TS/JS and Vue files.
+Smaller and more simple components can benefit as single-file-components.

 State management in Vue is simple with Pinia.